gigascience/gigadb-website/gigadb/app/tools/readme-generator/README.md

 spun up using the `up.sh` command above.
 The tool is able to connect to this container by connecting to the Docker `db-tier` network.

-Saving the readme information into a file requires a file path, for example:
+Saving the readme information into a file requires a file path, specified using `--outdir` parameter for example:
 ```
-$ docker-compose run --rm tool /app/yii readme/create --doi 100142 --outdir /home/curators --bucketPath wasabi:gigadb-datasets/dev/pub/10.5524
+$ docker-compose run --rm tool /app/yii readme/create --doi 100142 --outdir /app/readmeFiles --bucketPath wasabi:gigadb-datasets/dev/pub/10.5524
 ```
-Since `/home/curators` has been mounted to `runtime/curators` directory in `docker-compose.yml`, you should find a `readme_100142.txt` created there after running the above command.
+Since `/app` has been mounted to the `readme-generator` directory in `docker-compose.yml`, you should find a `readme_100142.txt` created in the `readmeFiles` directory after running the above command.

 ## Using readme generator tool via shell wrapper script in dev environment